ciganzelezo/PocketBook-626-replace-internal-storage/README.md

   - To execute the command either download an Android terminal emulator app or use [adb](https://developer.android.com/tools/adb)
     - **How to do it with adb:** `adb shell`, `su`,`/sys/block/mmcblkX/device/cid`

-#### Serial number of the card
+### Read serial number of an SD card
+- Read the serial in linux - `cat /sys/block/mmcblkX/device/serial`
+- The SD_prepare app used in [this](#for-older-firmware-versions:-edit-monitor.app) method also returns the serial number of card that's in the reader
-You can derive the cards SN from its CID
+You can also derive the cards SN from its CID
 - CID look like this `824a544e4361726410c708e2ef00e801`
-- Its SN looks like this `0xc708e2ef`, or well, at least the readers derives it like this
+- Its SN looks like this `0xc708e2ef`
 - By comparing the old CID with the new CID, you can derive the new correct serial like this
 ```
                    c708e2ef